cmda-the-lab/study-guide/data-model/readme.md

 The `coordinators` field contains a list of [Person][]s, coordinating the course.

-A `coordinators` field is an optional description of the people coordinating the course, and is represented as [I18NRoot][]s.
+A `coordinatorsSummary` field is an optional description of the people coordinating the course, and is represented as [I18NRoot][]s.

 The `competencies` field contains a list of [Competencies][].